kylemcco/concert-tracker/README.md

 Usage example:
 <pre><code>
 &gt; ./concert_tracker
 1. Add a concert
 2. Manage concerts
 3. View statistics
 4. Exit
 &gt; 1
 Answer the following questions about the concert:
-Who was the headlining act?
+Who was the artist?
 &gt; Wilco
-Do you want to add a genre? (y/n)
-&gt; y
-1. Rock
-2. Folk
-3. Jazz
-4. Other (add a genre)
-&gt; 1
-Were there any noteworthy openers? (y/n)
-&gt; y
-List the opening act(s), seperated by commas (KISS,Meatloaf)
-&gt; Nick Lowe
-Do you want to add a genre for Nick Lowe?
-&gt; n
 When was the concert? (mm/dd/yyyy)
 &gt; 10/02/2011
 What was the name of the venue?